kcskier/k3s-cluster-demo/05-Persistent-Volumes/05-Persistent-Volumes.md

 ## Conclusion

-This demo you learned how Kubernetes provides persistent storage using PersistentVolumeClaims (PVCs), how PVCs bind to PersistentVolumes (PVs) provisioned by a StorageClass.
+In this demo, you learned how Kubernetes provides persistent storage using PersistentVolumeClaims (PVCs), how PVCs bind to PersistentVolumes (PVs) provisioned by a StorageClass.

 In this demo, you saw that:
-- Pods are ephermeral, but can have persistent data.
+- Pods are ephemeral, but can have persistent data.
 Despite deleting a Pod, the `index.html` was served because it was stored on the PVC's volume.
 - The built-in `local-path` StorageClass in K3s is easy, but the data is stored only on a single Node.
 If the Node goes down, so does the data.
 - Distributed storage systems (Longhorn, Ceph, or OpenEBS) address this limitation by replicating volumes across multiple Nodes, and allow Pods to be scheduled across all participating Nodes.